MaskingTechnology/jitar/documentation/05_advanced_features.md

 ## Middleware

-Middleware provides a way to intercept and modify the request and response of a PRC call.
+Middleware provides a way to intercept and modify the request and response of a RPC call.
 It can be used to implement logging, authentication, and other cross-cutting concerns.

 A middleware is a class that implements the Middleware interface that has a single function to handle the request.